SWaeldchen/swaeldchen.github.io/_posts/2023-01-04-FI_Merlin-Arthur.md

 These two quantities can be measured on a finite dataset and are used to lower bound the information contained in features selected by Merlin.
 Since these are simple scalar quantities, one can easily estimate them on the test set similar to the test accuracy of a normal classifier.

-### History
+### Cheating with cooperative Prover and Verfier

 Interactive classification had been introduced earlier in {% cite lei2016rationalizing --file formal_interpretability %}  and {% cite bastings2019interpretable --file formal_interpretability %} -- without an adversarial aspect.
-It was then noted in {% cite lei2016rationalizing --file formal_interpretability %} that in that case Merlin and Arthur can "cheat" and use uninformative features to communicate the class.
+It was then noted in {% cite lei2016rationalizing --file formal_interpretability %} that in that case Merlin and Arthur can "cheat" and use uninformative features to communicate the class, as illustrated in Figure 1.

 <div style="display: flex; justify-content: center;">